scottsomerville/scottsomerville.github.io/_pages/workingPapers.md

 [Download paper here](http://scottsomerville.github.io/files/Nitrates_in_groundwater.pdf)

+#
-# "Spatially Targeted and Differentiated Pesticide Policy: The Case of the Groundwater Protection Program" Co-authored with Brittney Goodrich
+# Spatially Targeted and Differentiated Pesticide Policy: The Case of the Groundwater Protection Program
+### Co-authored with Brittney Goodrich

 ### Abstract